Chickpea tofu is an easy and affordable alternative to soy tofu! This is the perfect recipe to make if you are soy intolerant or sensitive.

 This recipe is super easy to make and only requires 2 ingredients:

-- Water: use more water for a softer texture, less water for a more firm texture.
+- Water: use more water for a softer texture (500 ml), and less water for a firm texture (400 ml).

 - Turmeric powder: the traditional Burmese tofu uses turmeric